babel/website/docs/parser.md

   declarations can only appear at a program's top level.
 Setting this option to `true` allows them anywhere where a statement is allowed.

-- **allowAwaitOutsideFunction**: By default, `await` use is not allowed outside of an async function.
-Set this to `true` to accept such code.
+- **allowAwaitOutsideFunction**: By default, `await` use is only allowed inside of an async function or, when the `topLevelAwait` plugin is enabled, in the top-level scope of modules.
+Set this to `true` to also acept it in the top-level scope of scripts.

 - **allowReturnOutsideFunction**: By default, a return statement at the top level raises an error.
 Set this to `true` to accept such